Dissolve your Economic Management Team – Minority to Akufo-Addo

-The Minority in Parliament has asked President Akufo-Addo to immediately dissolve his Economic Management Team over the wobbling cedi.
+The Minority in Parliament has asked President Nana Addo Dankwa Akufo-Addo to immediately dissolve his Economic Management Team over the wobbling cedi.

 According to the Minority, the rising prices of fuel in the country is as a result of the depreciation of the local currency rather than rising prices of crude on the international market.